Proper forcing axiom: Consistency strength

 If there is a supercompact cardinal, then there is a model of set theory in which PFA holds.
 The proof uses the fact that proper forcings are preserved under countable support iteration, and the fact that if $\kappa$ is supercompact, then there exists a Laver function for $\kappa$.

-It is not yet known how much large cardinal strength comes from PFA.
+It is not yet known precisely how much large cardinal strength comes from PFA, and currently the best lower bound is a bit below the existence of a Woodin cardinal that is a limit of Woodin cardinals.